CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

   - [Sketchfab](https://sketchfab.com/3d-models/homo-sapiens-25011rp35-cranium-96ce6fa86a01479d907f7032e3e8f9b1) - has a neat broken left side that I can paint black, cast number RLA 2501.1rp35
 - **Reference**
   - [Sketchfab (alternative)](https://sketchfab.com/3d-models/homo-heidelbergensis-broken-hill-1979rp9-91c4a28787c04df39540a290528794fa) — this had more detail, but reconstructed
+  - [morpho](https://www.morphosource.org/concern/media/000005747) - possibly the most detail of all. reconstructed. would need to request from douglas

 **Scaling notes**
 - Dimensions listed on site: 231 × 145 × 145 mm — seemed huge